lint-staged/lint-staged/README.md

   -h, --help                         output usage information
 ```

-- **`--allow-empty`**: By default, when after running tasks there are no staged modifications, lint-staged will exit with an error and abort the commit.
+- **`--allow-empty`**: By default, when linter tasks undo all staged changes, lint-staged will exit with an error and abort the commit.
 Use this flag to allow creating empty git commits.
 - **`--config [path]`**: Manually specify a path to a config file or npm package name.
 Note: when used, lint-staged won't perform the config file search and print an error if the specified file cannot be found.
 - **`--debug`**: Run in debug mode.
 When set, it does the following:
   - uses [debug](https://github.com/visionmedia/debug) internally to log additional information about staged files, commands being executed, location of binaries, etc. Debug logs, which are automatically enabled by passing the flag, can also be enabled by setting the environment variable `$DEBUG` to `lint-staged*`.